 You might think that this sounds a little extreme and “Big Brother-y.”
 However, there are a lot of apps out there that seem innocent on the surface but actually give our kids access to way more (and way inappropriate) stuff than we realize.
 Take it from me: I’ve actually tried out some of the apps that I know parents let their kids to use and accidentally stumbled across a ton of inappropriate content in the process (think sexually explicit images and text, hate speech, etc.).
 Believe me, it wasn’t pretty … and definitely not what I’d want my kids to see.

 One easy way to avoid this is by making a rule that every device download needs to be approved by you, the parent.
 And it’s really up to you how you decide what apps are approved and what aren’t.
 Some parents like to try out the apps themselves before making a decision; some parents like to do their research to see what other people have had to say about the apps.
-To cover all of your bases, we suggest that you try blending the two approaches.
+To cover all of your bases, try blending the two approaches.

 If you’d like to find more advice about Internet safety and age-appropriate downloads, check out sites like Common Sense Media, which is an independent nonprofit organization that reviews online content.